NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 created by the Ames Stereo Pipeline.
 For more information, visit https://github.com/nasa/DERT.

+.. _blender:

 Using Blender to Visualize Meshes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :ref:`point2mesh` program can take a ``-t obj`` option.
-This
-will create ``.obj`` and ``.mtl`` files that you can import directly
+The :ref:`point2mesh` program will create ``.obj`` and ``.mtl`` files
-into Blender (https://www.blender.org/).
-Remember that ``.obj``
+that you can import directly into Blender (https://www.blender.org/).
-files don’t particularly have a way to specify 'units' but the
+Remember that ``.obj`` files don’t particularly have a way to
-'units' of an ``.obj`` file written out by ASP are going to be
+specify 'units' but the 'units' of an ``.obj`` file written out by ASP
-'meters.'
-If you open a large .obj model created by ASP (like
+are going to be 'meters.'
+If you open a large .obj model created by
-HiRISE), you’ll need to remember to move the default viewpoint away
+ASP (like HiRISE), you’ll need to remember to move the default
-from the origin, and extend the clipping distance to a few thousand
+viewpoint away from the origin, and extend the clipping distance to a
-(which will be a few kilometers), otherwise it may ‘appear’ that
+few thousand (which will be a few kilometers), otherwise it may
-the model hasn’t loaded (because your viewpoint is inside of it,
+‘appear’ that the model hasn’t loaded (because
-and you can’t see far enough).
+your viewpoint is inside of it, and you can’t see far enough).

 The default step size for :ref:`point2mesh` is 10, which only samples
 every 10th point, so you may want to read the documentation which
-talks more about the ``--step`` argument to :ref:`point2mesh` (and
+talks more about the ``-s`` argument to :ref:`point2mesh`.
-also ``--simplify-mesh`` and ``--smooth-mesh``).
 Depending on how
 big your model is, even that might be too small, and I’d be very
 cautious about using ``-s 1`` on a HiRISE model that isn’t cropped
 somehow first.